SammieLJ/TDS-RPG-Python/README.md

-# TwoDictShufflerAndRandPasswdGen
+# TDS-RPG in Python
-Two dictionary shuffler and random password generator
+Two dictionary shuffler and random password generator (originally called: TwoDictShufflerAndRandPasswdGen)

 ## Usage
 There are two scripts, one is for generating single password, second is for bulk generation.